 - The original notice shall be affixed to the vehicle, or delivered to the person charged with the violation or sent by first-class mail to the address shown on the records of the University of Missouri-Kansas City.
 The disappearance of a parking violation notice from a vehicle does not relieve the violator from responsibility.

-- The form of the notice shall be in duplicate and a copy shall be filed in the Parking Operations office by the party serving the notice.
+- The form of the notice shall be in duplicate and a copy shall be filed in the Parking and Transportation office by the party serving the notice.

 - The Chancellor of the University of Missouri-Kansas City, or his/her designee, shall appoint an advisory committee to be known and designated as the Parking and Traffic Committee.
 The Committee shall consist of three (3) faculty members, three (3) staff members, and three (3) students.